TeselaGen/ve-sequence-parsers-DEPRECATED/README.md

 //You can pass an optional options object as the third argument.
 Here are the defaults const options = {
   fileName: "example.gb", //the filename is used if none is found in the genbank
-  isProtein: false, //used to strip unwanted characters
+  isProtein: false, //if you know that it is a protein string being parsed you can pass true here
   //genbankToJson options only
   inclusive1BasedStart: false //by default feature starts are parsed out as 0-based and inclusive
   inclusive1BasedEnd: false //by default feature ends are parsed out as 0-based and inclusive